-- A field split sample is collected at the same site as the duplicates and sent to a secondary laboratory for analysis.
-The purpose of this sample is to confirm that intra-laboratory analysis of the sample produces consistent results. - A rinsate sample is collected to confirm that cross contamination doesn't occur during the sampling processes in the field.
+- > A duplicate sample is to be collected at one of the primary monitoring samples.
+The purpose of the sample is to confirm that the primary laboratory is able to produce consistent results when analysing the same sample.
+The site where it was taken is to be recorded but not reported to the laboratory. - > A rinsate sample is collected to confirm that cross contamination doesn't occur during the sampling processes in the field.
 The rinsate sample should be taken after the decontamination process of the sample collection container by running deionised water over the container and collecting it in laboratory provided bottles.